Christian1313/homebridge-revpidio/readme.md

 sudo apt-get dist-upgrade
 ```

-Install this plugin using: `npm install -g homebridge-revpidio`
+Install this plugin using: `sudo npm install -g homebridge-revpidio`

 Create or Update your hombridge configuration file.
 See `sample_config.json` or snippet below.